CoolDude435/2820-Project/README.md

 <br>
 The Javadocs for ReliabilityVisualizationTest JUnit tests were completed by Annalisa and Jake
 <br>
-The Javadocs for ReliabilityAnalysisTest JUnit tests will be completed by Annalisa
+The Javadocs for ReliabilityAnalysisTest JUnit tests were completed by Annalisa and Jake
 <br>
 The Javadocs for the ReliabilityAnalysis was completed by Elizabeth and Justin
 <br>